dfd/data_science_resources/README.md

-#Free Resources for Learning Data Science
+#Free Online Resources for Learning Data Science

 This is a curated collection of free online resources for learning data science.
 It focuses on Statistics, Machine Learning, Python, R, and Spark (via PySpark).